david-vanderson/warp/README.md

 status
 ----

 Still in development, but playable.
 Try to launch a Rebel Frigate off the Rebel Base and destroy the Empire Base (off to the right).
-Your frigates don't have any AI.
 Every few minutes some more enemy frigates will appear and attack your base.

 There is no win/loss screen.
 A message will be displayed whenever a ship (or base) is destroyed, but the game keeps going forever.